 It may not be a surprise to learn that, like many things involving sitting down for prolonged periods of time, posture is an important factor.
 When you slouch, you are putting additional pressure on the discs, joints, and muscles of your lower back.
 You are stretching them out of their natural position and if slouching is something you are doing often, the repetitive nature of it can deal a lot of damage to your back.

 So, how do you avoid slouching?
 First, you’re going to want to ensure your play space is optimally set up.
-Keyboard within easy reach, wrists resting comfortably when typing or using a controller, chair set to the ideal height so your feet are comfortably flat on the ground etc. Particularly if you haven’t been sitting with good posture for a while, you may have to consciously and actively adjust the way you’re sitting over the course of your gaming sessions.
+Keyboard within easy reach, wrists resting comfortably when typing or using a controller, chair set to the ideal height so your feet are comfortably flat on the ground, etc. Particularly if you haven’t been sitting with good posture for a while, you may have to consciously and actively adjust the way you’re sitting over the course of your gaming sessions.

-For those who have gotten into the habit of slouching, it can be hard to transition to correct posture and as such, you may experience some discomfort or slight pain.
+For those who have gotten into the habit of slouching, it can be hard to transition to the correct posture and as such, you may experience some discomfort or slight pain.
 For the most part, if your body isn’t used to sitting properly, especially for long periods of time, you may experience some discomfort or pain but it’s normal.
 The lower back muscles have been weakened and simply need to be strengthened.

 Take Pigeon Pose for example.
-To do this, you will need to start in Downward Facing Dog which is achieved through starting on your hands and knees with your legs together, and lifting your tailbone towards the sky.
+To do this, you will need to start in Downward Facing Dog which is achieved through starting on your hands and knees with your legs together and lifting your tailbone towards the sky.
 You should make a triangle shape.
 From there move your left foot forward and turn it to the left.
-This should make a roughly 90 degree angle with your right foot.
+This should make a roughly 90-degree angle with your right foot.
 Then, you will lower both legs to the ground, keeping your back leg extended behind you.

 Pigeon Pose stretches your hip flexors which can become tight and constricted after prolonged sitting, contributing to lower back pain.
 For an easier stretch, you can even try the Upward Forward Bend, which has you stand with your feet shoulder-width apart.
 Inhale and exhale a few times, bending at the hip as you are exhaling.
 The goal is to reach as close to the ground as possible but only go until you feel a nice stretch in your hamstrings.
 You will then simply need to hold this position for a few seconds then repeat.
 As you may have guessed, Upward Forward Bend is an optimal stretch for the hamstrings and your lower back.

-If you find yourself feeling too tired or not bothered to exercise and would much rather sink some time into your new favourite game, you may want to rethink.
+If you find yourself feeling too tired or not bothered to exercise and would much rather sink some time into your new favorite game, you may want to rethink.
 Exercise strengthens your core muscles and promotes circulation to all of your joints and discs in your back.
-Think about a regular garden hose and how the water flow is reduced when their is a kink in the line.
+Think about a regular garden hose and how the water flow is reduced when there is a kink in the line.
 The same principle can be applied to blood flow around your body, as it can reduce stiffness and help repair any existing lower back damage.